fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Aug 24
 Two contrasting visions of food production:
-* _Pandora's Lunchbox_, xiii-xix (def'n of processed food); 1-20. (idea of food science)
+* Melanie Warner, _Pandora's Lunchbox_, xiii-xix; 1-20 (Weird Science).
+This is a super quick read.
-* _Revolution in Eating_ (A culinary declaration of independence) (~40 pages)
+* James, E. McWilliams, _Revolution in Eating_ (A culinary declaration of independence) (~40 pages).
+No need to labor over the details; focus on the forest, not the trees.

+## Land and Capital

 ### Aug 29
-* _Nature's Metropolis_, 23-54 (1830-50s).
-Not specifically about food, but introduces how we can understand westward expansion as systematic conversion of land to capital.
+* William Cronon, _Nature's Metropolis_, 23-54 (1830-50s).
+Although this reading is not specifically about food production, it introduces how we can understand westward expansion as systematic conversion of land to capital.

 ### Aug 31
-* _Nature's Metropolis_, 55-93 (mid 1830-60; Impact of rails on shipping)
+* William Cronon, _Nature's Metropolis_, 55-93 (mid 1830-60; Impact of rails on shipping)

+## Technology and Taste

 ### Sep 5
-* _Revolution at the Table_, 30-43 (Giant Food Processors).
-Centered on 1880-1910.
-Ends with importance of advertising to shape eating habits.
+* Harvey Levenstein, _Revolution at the Table_, 30-43 (Giant Food Processors).
-* _How America Eats_, 89-110 (Technology and Taste).
+* Jennifer Wallach, _How America Eats_, 89-110 (Technology and Taste).
-* Skim fun piece on canning (1820-60s): http://www.bbc.com/news/magazine-21689069
+* Skim [fun piece on canning](http://www.bbc.com/news/magazine-21689069).
+Note: some of the embedded media sometimes doesn't work for me, but don't worry if you encounter similar issues.

 ### Sep 7
+* DUE: Executive summaries of _Nature's Metropolis_ and its significance for the course.
-* _Revolution at the Table_, 121-136 (Best for Babies, 1880-1930); rise of science over nature
+* Harvey Levenstein, _Revolution at the Table_, 121-136 (Best for Babies, 1880-1930).
 * Amy Bentley, "Inventing Baby Food: Gerber and the Discourse of Infancy in the United States," 92-109.

+### Sep 12
+* Ann Vileisis, _Kitchen Literacy_, 96-125; 126-159.
-[FOR NEXT TIME]: Find food ads from around 1900 (1880-1920 at the extremes); What kinds of products are they promoting?
+* FOR NEXT MEETING (9/19): Find food ads from around 1900 (1880-1920 at the extremes); What kinds of products are they promoting?
 What kinds of techniques do they use?
 What are they appealing to?
 How are they using science to sell food?
 Who are they marketing to?

-### Sep 12
-[DUE] Primary Source Advertising Presentations

 ### Sep 14
-NO CLASS
+NO CLASS (work on your presentations)

 ### Sep 19
-* _Eating Right in America_, 13-44.
-(Scientific Moralization and the Beginning of Modern Dietary Reform) (focus on Atwater, economics, morality)
+[DUE] Primary Source Advertising SUMMARIES and PRESENTATIONS

 ### Sep 21
-* Carolyn M. Goldstein, _Creating Consumers: Home Economists in Twentieth-Century America_  [e-book](http://public.eblib.com/choice/publicfullrecord.aspx?p=877296).
+* Charlotte Bitelkoff, _Eating Right in America_, 13-44 (Scientific Moralization and the Beginning of Modern Dietary Reform).

+## Critical Distances

 ### Sep 26
-* Upton Sinclair, _The Jungle_ (chapters 9 and 14; page numbers vary by edition).
+* PRIMARY (1906): Upton Sinclair, _The Jungle_ (chapters 9 and 14; page numbers vary by edition).
-* _Pandora's Lunchbox_, 21-37 (about 1900, early FDA).
+* Melanie Warner, _Pandora's Lunchbox_, 21-37.

 ### Sep 28
-* [PRIMARY] "Old Ideals versus New Ideas in Farm Life" (1940).
+* PRIMARY (1940): Paul Johnstone, "Old Ideals versus New Ideas in Farm Life," 111-167.
 * Michael Pollan, _Omnivore's Dilemma_, 32-56 (The Farm).

+## Fast Food

 ### Oct 3
-* _Fast Food Nation_ 13-28 (brief history of fast food chains)
+* Eric Schlosser, _Fast Food Nation_ 13-28.
-* _Paradox of Plenty_, 227-236 (Fast Foods and Quick Bucks). some 1920s, mostly 50s and 60s.
+* Harvey Levenstein, _Paradox of Plenty_, 227-236 (Fast Foods and Quick Bucks).

 ### Oct 5
-* _Salt, Sugar, Fat_, 45-67 (Convenience with a Capital C). mostly 1950s and 60s.
+* Michael Moss, _Salt, Sugar, Fat_, 45-67 (Convenience with a Capital C).
-* _Paradox of Plenty_, 101-118 (The Golden Age of Food Processing: Miracle Whip *über Alles*) 1950s;
+* _Paradox of Plenty_, 101-118 (The Golden Age of Food Processing: Miracle Whip *über Alles*).

+## What's on your food?

 ### Oct 10
 * Rachel Carson, _Silent Spring_, 5-37.
-* Selections from _Appetite for Change_.
+* Selections from Warren Belasco, _Appetite for Change_.

 ### Oct 12
 FALL BREAK

-For the next week, you should focus on your advertising assignment.
-We'll divide up into groups and tackle different years 1920-1970 (time span subject to adjustment), and how, from a food standpoint, those years appear in ABQ newspapers.
-We'll use business directories and newspapers to learn about the development of grocery stores, how they were advertising, and how this changed over time.
+For the next week, we're going to collaboratively tackle an advertising research project.
+We'll divide up into groups and focus on different years 1920-1970 (time span subject to adjustment), and how, from a food standpoint, those years appear in ABQ newspapers.
+We'll try to discover how how stores/businesses advertised food, and how this changed over time as the city grew dramatically.
+More detailed instructions and links will appear here as we get closer to the date.

-Food Documentary Review

 ### Oct 17
 EXTENDED BREAK (research time)